Credits : Glamour

 Credits : Pinterests

-Compared to Gary Kinsman, a sociologist, who talks about monogamous family and the creation of prostitution, Rubin states the monogamous relationship as the good way and homosexuality as the bad way.
+Compared to Gary Kinsman, a sociologist, who talks about monogamous families and the creation of prostitution, Rubin states the monogamous relationship as the good way and homosexuality as the bad way.

 Crédits : Pinterests